beatobongco/ClimbingDiary/README.md

  * Pick a level that causes you to redline near the end (falling off is OK) and then stick with it until you can consistently feel good on all 4 sets.
  * Once it starts to become trivial, level up.
  * Once you reach level 10, upgrade your list of 4 hardest onsight boulders.
+ * I will start later at Level 3, and Denise will start at Level 1.